-Repairing a rock chip is easy, and you can do it yourself following this guide.
+Repairing a rock chip is easy, and you can do it yourself by following this guide.
 All you need is an Auto Glass Crack repair kit in the market today.

 4. When to visit a Professional

-Once the chip begins to converge into a long crack or a crack begins to expand, you may need to bring your vehicle to an auto glass professional to avoid further and more expensive damage.
+Once the chip begins to converge into a long crack or a crack starts to expand, you may need to bring your vehicle to an auto glass professional to avoid further and more expensive damage.
 It is highly recommended to have cracks repaired by a professional.